Hastycodea/100-days-of-code/README.md

 ### Day 9
 This Java program calculates grades based on user input using a switch statement.
 The user enters a numerical score, and the program outputs the corresponding grade (A, B, C, D, or F).
 The program uses a Scanner for input and a switch statement to determine the grade.
 It demonstrates basic control flow and user interaction in Java.

+### Day 10
+This Java program demonstrates the use of different types of loops (for, while, and do-while), calculates the sum of even numbers within a range, and generates a random number divisible by both 5 and 7.
+The user inputs an integer, and the program performs various operations based on that input.